ADataDate/SMARTbat/README.md

 ### Stress Classifier

-The stress classifier has no additional dependencies.
+The stress classifier works with Python 3.7.1, and has no additional dependencies.

 To start the stress classifier, run the following:
 ```bash